-On the morning of June 10, 1912, five members of the Moore family and two Stillienger girls who had been visiting the family were found bludgeoned to death in the Moore home.
+In The Axe Murders of Villisca (2016), five members of the Moore family and two Stillenger girls who had been visiting the family were found bludgeoned to death in the Moore home on the morning of June 10, 1912.
 Amateur ghost hunters, Caleb (Robert Adamson of The Princess Protection Program) and Denny (writer and actor, Jarrett Sleeper), plan to spend Caleb’s last night in town investigating the legendary murder house.
 The new girl, Jess (The Inbetweener’s Alex Frnka), decides to tag along.
 Will they make contact with the souls left behind and will any of them make it out alive?
 Continue reading The Axe Murders of Villisca (2016)

 This review is dedicated to Allison Ridgeway Doan, the wife of one of my husband’s childhood friends and a lovely person, who lost her battle with cancer yesterday.
 Check out her memoir released not long before her death, Bruised and Beautiful.

-The Amtrak Sunset Limited crashes in the desert under mysterious circumstances.
+In A Light in the Desert by Anne Montgomery, The Amtrak Sunset Limited crashes in the desert under mysterious circumstances.
 In the area of the crash is a pregnant teen, a soldier suffering from PTSD, a group of Pentecostal zealots waiting for the events foretold in Revelations surely soon to happen.
 A Light in the Desert is the story of the people surrounding the event.
 Continue reading A Light in the Desert by Anne Montgomery

 Accidental Death of an Anarchist (Morte accidentale di un anarchico) was written by the Italian playwright, Dario Fo, following the events that took place in Italy, in the late 1960s.
-Fo is one of Italy’s most important and well-known literary writers who is famous for employing satire and popular elements within his work.
+Dario Fo is one of Italy’s most important and well-known literary writers who is famous for employing satire and popular elements within his work.
 His writings deal with Italian politics and his work is able to attract people from all walks of life.

 The book was released in 1970 and the play was first performed in Milan in December of the same year.
 In 1984, it was staged on Broadway and became Fo’s most popular work inside and outside of Italy.
 For theater directors, this has been the play of choice when it comes to dealing with corruption.